mikaelri/ot-harjoitusty-/quiz-app/documentation/user_manual.md

 The latest project release can be downloaded from the releases.

 ## Configuration
 You can rename the file used for data storage, by default it is named as below.
-Renaming can be done in the .*env* file.
-Files are created automatically inside the data folder if it does not contain already the files.
+Renaming can be done in the .*env* file. <br>
+Files are created automatically inside the data folder if it does not contain already those.

 ```